Minutes to read: 5 minutes

 Plastic waste on the Julugan Fish Terminal, the Philippines.

-Ocean plastic pollution is a complex issue that poses a significant threat to the environment and human health.
+Ocean plastic pollution is a critical issue that poses a significant threat to environmental sustainability and human health.
 The UN Environment Programme estimates that 75 to 199 million tonnes of plastic is currently found in our ocean1.
 Aside from harming marine ecosystems, plastic waste negatively impacts the economy by causing damages to fishing, tourism, and shipping industries.

 The primary source of ocean plastic pollution is mismanaged waste on land, which eventually finds its way into the ocean through rivers, lakes, and other waterways.
 These waste materials include plastic bags, bottles, food packaging, and other single-use plastic items.
 Once in the ocean, plastic breaks down into smaller particles known as microplastic, which can be mistaken for food by marine animals that humans eat – posing a risk to our health.

-Addressing ocean plastic pollution requires a collective effort from all sectors of society.
+Addressing ocean plastic pollution requires a collective effort from all sectors of society to reach a whole environmental sustainability.
 This includes governments, businesses, communities, and individuals working together to reduce plastic waste and manage it effectively.
 However, there is an ongoing debate about which countries are responsible for the majority of ocean plastic pollution.
 Some argue that developed countries are responsible for producing more plastic waste per capita, while others suggest that developing nations bear the brunt of the problem due to inadequate waste management infrastructure.
 To clear this up, let’s find out where most of the ocean plastic waste comes from.

 Based on a study by Science Advances in 2021, the Philippines is the leading country on the list of top 10 ocean plastic contributors – generating an estimated 356,371 MT of plastic waste in our ocean.
 This is followed by India (126,513 MT) Malaysia (73,098 MT), China (70,707 MT), Indonesia (56,333 MT), Myanmar (40,000 MT), Brazil (37,799 MT), Vietnam (28,221 MT), Bangladesh (24,640 MT), and Thailand (22,806 MT)2.
 The primary contributors to ocean plastic pollution are concentrated in developing Asian nations, with the exception of Brazil.